 A meter table consists of meter entries, defining per-flow meters.
-Per-flow meters enable OpenFlow to implement various simple QoS operations, such as rate-limiting, and can be combined with per-port queues (see 5.8) to implement complex QoS frameworks, such as DiffServ.
+Per-flow meters enable OpenFlow to implement rate-limiting, a simple QoS operation constraining a set of flows to a chosen bandwidth.
+Per-flow meters can also enable OpenFlow to implement more complex QoS policing operations, such as